tongwu-msft/azure-rest-api-specs/api-index/index.md

 You are now ready to send the request to the REST service endpoint.
 After you make the request, a the response message header and optional body will be returned.

 ## Process the response
+Now we'll finish with the last 2 of the 5 components, and build out your client code to handle the response message.

 In the example provided above, we used the /subscriptions endpoint to retrieve the list of subscriptions for our sample client application.

 ## Related content